 - Description: To record payment on invoice 21095 from ABC Design, Inc.

-Journal Entries and Automation with Suvit
+Automating Journal Entries with Suvit

 You can create your Excel sheet for journal data by following the procedures and steps we've provided.